-If you’ve been around consulting for any amount of time, you’ve heard of The Pyramid Principle.
-In fact, we recently wrote a whole article on it.
+If you’ve been around consulting for any amount of time, you’ve heard of The Pyramid Principle®, developed and popularized by Barbara Minto.
+In fact, we wrote a whole article on it.
 But, as always, there’s a deeper level to explore when it comes to the Pyramid Principle framework.
-Follow along as Jenny Rae follows up with: They Pyramid Principle explained.
+Follow along as Jenny Rae follows up with the Pyramid Principle Explained.
 Here, she gives an overview of the Pyramid Principle, the history of the Pyramid Principle, and how to effectively use the Pyramid Principle in presentations.
-Knowing how to implement this seminal framework will give you a leg up in consulting (and consulting interviews!).
-There you have it!
-The Pyramid Principle – explained.
+Knowing how to implement this seminal framework will give you a leg up in consulting, management, and team communication.

 The Pyramid Principle Explained.
 It’s the most important workflow concept you can apply to be effective as a consultant.
 Hi, I’m Jenny Rae La Roux, Managing Director of Management Consulted, and corporate trainer for higher ed training on the pyramid principle and other topics.

 One of the things that we’ve discovered through our work as MBB consultants at McKinsey, Bain, & BCG.
 Was the use of the Pyramid Principle and how it created effectiveness in driving into the details of problems.
 Yet, it does this without losing sight of the deliverable or the big picture.
 And that’s what Pyramid Principle does and why we’re explaining it to you.
 I’m gonna walk through a brief history of the Pyramid Principle, and what the Pyramid Principle is in this video, And if you want more information you can always reach out to us because we have a wealth of knowledge, and tools, and tips, and tricks around the Pyramid Principle.